-2.1 The specimen shall be a piece of the inspection unit at least 2 feet in length from which any covering over the braid has been removed.

-3.1.1 Micrometer caliper graduated to read in mils or 0.001 inch and having flat surfaces on both anvil and end of spindle, each approximately 0.25 inch in diameter.
-The surfaces of anvil and spindle shall be parallel to within 0.0001 inch.
+- 2.1 The specimen should be a piece of the inspection unit at least 2 feet in length from which any covering over the braid has been removed. - 3.
+APPARATUS AND REAGENTS - 3.1 The apparatus and reagents shall be as follows: - 3.1.1 Micrometer caliper graduated to read in mils or 0.0001 inch and having flat surfaces on both anvil and end of spindle, each approximately 0.25 inch in diameter.
+The surfaces of anvil and spindle shall be parallel to within 0.0001 inch. - 3.1.2 Wiping cloth. - 3.1.3 Alcohol or other suitable solvent.

-4.1 The specimen shall be free from mechanical damage.
+- 4.1 The specimen shall be free from mechanical damage.
 Any saturants or extraneous materials shall be removed from the braid by means of the cloth and solvent.
 The micrometer caliper shall be applied directly over the braid so that the specimen can just be moved between the anvil and spindle without distortion of the braid.
-The diameter over the braid shall be read from the micrometer caliper scale and the value recorded as D1.

-4.2 The braid shall then be removed from the specimen and any saturants or other extraneous materials removed from the surface of the core (assembly under the braid) by means of the cloth and solvent.
-The diameter over the core shall then be determined as described for diameter over the braid and the value recorded as D2.
-This measurement shall be made over the laps of tape or over the tops of any braid marks in the insulation.

-4.3 Three measurements equally spaced along the length of the specimen shall be made.
-The diameter over the braid and over the core shall be determined as nearly as practicable at the same point.

-4.4 If two braids are present, the thickness of the outer braid shall be determined from the diameter over the inner braid.

-4.5 In determining the thickness of the over-all braid of a twin-conductor cable, the diameter over the core, D_2 in 4.2, shall be equal to 1.64 times the diameter of the individual conductor.
+The diameter over the braid shall be read from the micrometer caliper scale and the value recorded as $D_1$ . - $4.2\,$ The braid shall then be removed from the specimen and any saturants or other extraneous materials removed from the surface of the core (assembly under the braid) by means of the cloth and solvent.
+The diameter over the core shall then be determined as described for diameter over the braid and the value recorded as $D_2$ .
+This measurement shall be made over the laps of tape or over the tops of any braid marks in the insulation. - 4.3 Three measurements equally spaced along the length of the specimen shall be made.
+The diameter over the braid and over the core shall be determined as nearly as practicable at the same point. - 4.4 If two braids are present, the thickness of the outer braid shall be determined from the diameter over the inner braid. - 4.5 In determining the thickness of the over-all braid of a twin-conductor cable, the diameter over the core, $D_2$ in 4.2, shall be equal to 1.64 times the diameter of the individual conductor.